-In contrast to the PFI infrastructure sector (smaller in terms of total equity invested and occupied by larger funds), where links to developers may be beneficial in sourcing new acquisitions, independence is of key importance for the Company to continue to make acquisitions at the best possible price.
+In the renewable infrastructure sector, links to developers are not important in sourcing new acquisitions as the assets are held by a large number of owners.
+Independence is of key importance for the Company to continue to make acquisitions at the best possible price.
 The Investment Manager's relationships across the sector are also important.